bitrise-io/devcenter/docs/getting-started/triggering-builds/trigger-multiple-workflows.md

 In the example, we have three workflows of a single app set up to run at the same time.
 Let's call these workflows `Trigger`, `Building` and `Testing`.
 The workflow called `Trigger` will be triggered by a pull request, and then the workflow will trigger `Building` and `Testing` which will run simultaneously.

+All workflows run on separate, "clean" Virtual Machines.
+They can also run on different types of stacks: to choose the stack for any workflow, enter the `Workflow Editor` of the app and select the `Stack` tab.

 If any of the builds fail, the build will be considered a failed build.
 If the build is triggered by a webhook, Bitrise will send a summarized build result to the Git hosting provider.
 If __any__ of the parallel builds fail, a failed status will be reported.

 !!! info "What you need"